 Nice to meet you.

-Maybe it feels like there’s a never-ending battle going on in your mind and you feel like you’re “spiraling” out of control.
-You literally feel exhausted by your overthinking and feel overwhelmed by the negative messages your brain is telling you.
+Maybe it feels like there’s a never-ending battle going on in your mind, and you feel like you’re spiraling out of control.
+You might be exhausted by overthinking and overwhelmed by the negative messages your mind is telling you.
+It’s telling you that you’re not good enough—a good enough person, parent, or partner.
+I hear you.

 What does it mean to “think gray”?